w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-kusama.md

 You can generate your stash and controller account via any of the recommended methods that are detailed on the [account generation][] page.

-## Using Polkadot UI
+## Using Polkadot-JS UI

 ### Step 1: Bond your tokens

-On the [Polkadot UI](https://polkadot.js.org/apps) navigate to the "Staking" tab.
+On the [Polkadot-JS UI](https://polkadot.js.org/apps) navigate to the "Staking" tab.
 The "Staking Overview" subsection will show you all the active validators and their information - their identities, the amount of KSM that are staking for them, amount that is their own provided stake, how much they charge in commission, the era points they've earned in the current era, and the last